 *An important note about the category Preposition

-In 2002, The Cambridge Grammar of the English Language published some major changes to the category of Preposition.
-These changes are based on current linguistic research, which has given us a more accurate and concise description of English than Latin-based analyses of the past.
+The Cambridge Grammar of the English Language (2002) published some major changes to the category of Preposition.
+While at first look the recategorization of several adverbs and conjunctions as prespositions may upset what we thought we knew about prepositions, on closer look the recategorization makes a lot of sense.
+Linguistic research has yielded a more logical and concise description of English than traditional Latin-based analyses of the past.

 See Connector Overview for full source citations.